International trade in medicinal and pharmaceutical products

 This article is part of an online publication providing recent statistics on international trade in goods, covering information on the EU's main partners, main products traded, specific characteristics of trade as well as background information.

 An increasing trade surplus

-Figure 2 shows that extra-EU exports and imports in medicinal and pharmaceutical products grew almost every year between 2002 and 2016.
-Imports were dropping slightly only in 2002 and 2013.
-Even the financial crisis which impacted trade in many other products caused exports to fall by only 0.6 % in 2008 while imports even grew that year.
-With exports growing more than imports the trade balance grew from EUR 22 billion in 2002 to a record height of EUR 70 billion in 2015 before dropping slightly, to reach EUR 69 billion in 2016.
+Figure 1 shows that extra-EU exports and imports in medicinal and pharmaceutical products grew almost every year between 2002 and 2017, reaching EUR 156 and 77 billion, respectively.
+Imports were dropping slightly only in 2003 and 2013.
+Even the financial crisis, which impacted trade in many other products, caused exports to fall by only EUR 437 million (0.6%) in 2008, while imports even grew that year.
+With exports growing more than imports, the trade balance grew from EUR 22 billion in 2002 to a record high of EUR 80 billion in 2017.

 United States and Switzerland remain the top EU partners